penguintech01/penguintech01.github.io/_posts/2017-05-21-length-extention-attack.md

   end

   def self.inner_digest(input, z, length)
+    # Padding and compression rounds of SHA-256
   end

 </code></pre>

-By calling the digest function, we get back the expected SHA-256 digest of the input.
+By calling the *digest* function, we get back the expected SHA-256 digest of the input.
-But, by calling the inner_digest function with the intercepted digest as the initialization vector and the length of the known message the data that we want to append, we can continue the computations of the compression functions, just like if we were the one who knows the secret as well!
+But, by calling the *inner_digest* function with the intercepted digest as the initialization vector and the length of the known message the data that we want to append, we can continue the computations of the compression functions, just like if we were the one who knows the secret as well!

-Let's compute the signature of 'messageforged':
+Let's compute the signature of *"messageforged"*:

 <pre><code data-trim class="ruby">
 input = 'forged'.force_encoding('US-ASCII')